dustywhite7/Econ8310/SlidesCode/2 - VAR.md

 ```

 - When using a trained VAR model, we must include enough observations from our dataset in order to provide the expected number of lags to the model
-- The more lags we include in the model, the more observations we need before we can fit the model to the data
+- The more lags we include in the model (the higher the model order), the more observations we need before we can fit the model to the data

 ---